-Thank you for your patience to wait for my Sony A7 Mk II hands-on review.
-I will give a quick view and impression about the new A7 Mk II that I was trying with the Zeiss Sonnar SEL55F18Z and the SEL2870 kit lens during the 30 minutes hands-on session 😉
+I appreciate your patience in waiting for my Sony A7 II hands-on review.
+I will give a quick view and impression about the new Sony A7 II that I was trying with the Zeiss Sonnar SEL55F18Z and the SEL2870 kit lens during the 30 minutes hands-on session 😉

-There are 4 customizable buttons now rather than 3 which provides more flexibility to set the camera functions to suit our needs.
+There are four customizable buttons now, which provides more flexibility to set the camera functions to suit our needs.

-The A7 Mk II body is fully built with alloy-magnesium which gives a more solid feel.
-When you mount the lens you can feel that it is significantly tighter as the lens-mount’s build has been improved as well hence it is more robust than its predecessor A7.
+The Sony A7 II body is fully built with alloy magnesium which gives a more solid feel.
+When you mount the lens, you feel significantly tighter as the lens mount’s build is improved; hence, it is more robust than its predecessor Sony A7.

-The mini-HDMI and micro USB port are shift up and located together with the microphone and mini jack ports.
+The mini-HDMI and micro USB ports are located side-by-side with the microphone and mini-jack ports.

-The image sensor is still remained the same as the first generation A7, but the auto-focus speed and tracking accuracy are improved with new auto-focus and tracking algorithm.
-It is not as blazing fast as the Sony a6000 but it is pretty fast and accurate enough for daily essential.
+The image sensor is the same as the first-generation Sony A7.
+However, the new autofocus and tracking algorithm improves the autofocus speed and tracking accuracy.
+It is not as blazing fast as the Sony a6000, but it is pretty fast and accurate enough for daily essentials.

-The new A7 Mk II still uses the same battery as the A7 series and NEX series, it is good that we can share the batteries as backup but it also means that the battery life will still be the shortfall of this new camera (approximately 270 images using viewfinder and 350 images using LCD screen).
-However, we also can purchase the vertical grip that allows to use two batteries in order to double the shooting time.
+The new Sony A7 II still uses the same battery as the A7 series and NEX series.
+It is good that we can share the batteries as a backup.
+However, it also means that the battery life will still be the shortfall of this new camera (approximately 270 images using viewfinder and 350 images using LCD screen).
+We can purchase a vertical grip that allows two batteries to double the shooting time.

 Sample Shots with SEL55F18Z

-The new A7 Mk II able to give blur-free results at 1/6s which is about 3.5 stops slower than the safe shutter speed (I considered 1/60s as the safe shutter speed for 55mm).
-I was using “snap and shot” type rather than properly nailed the focusing and shoot it because I want to test the accuracy of A7 MK II’s auto-focusing and how well does it compensate the hand-shaking.
+The new Sony A7 II can produce blur-free results at 1/6s, about 3.5 stops slower than the safe shutter speed (I considered 1/60s as the safe shutter speed for 55mm).
+I used the “snap and shot” type rather than properly nailed the focusing and shoot because I wanted to test the accuracy of A7 MK II’s autofocus and how well it compensates for handshaking.

-Throughout the hands-on session with the SEL55F18Z, the autofocus accuracy is good but not great while the performance of the 5-axis in-camera body image stabilizer is excellent.
-Despite of using the Zeiss SEL55F18Z, I also used the SEL2870 kit lens and shot at 70mm to try the A7 MK II’s 5-axis in-camera body IS efficiency at longer focus length (although 70mm not much longer than 55mm but I don’t want to carry the SEL70200GF4 when I was already carrying two bags in total 4 – 5 kg).
+Throughout the hands-on session with the SEL55F18Z, the autofocus accuracy is good but not great, while the performance of the 5-axis in-camera body image stabilizer is excellent.
+Despite using the Zeiss SEL55F18Z, I also used the SEL2870 kit lens and shot at 70mm to try the A7 MK II’s 5-axis in-camera body IS efficiency at a longer focal length.

 Sample Shots with SEL2870 Kit Lens

-Well, I’m impressed again by the efficient of the A7 Mk II’s 5-axis IS.
-When I hold the camera with both hands properly (we are supposedly to do so), it was pretty easy to get blur-free shots at 1/8 second which is about 3.5 stops slower than the safe shutter speed (I considered 1/80s as the safe shutter speed for 70mm).
+Well, I’m impressed again by the efficiency of the Sony A7 II 5-axis IS.
+When I held the camera with both hands properly (we are supposed to do so), it was pretty easy to get blur-free shots at 1/8 second, which is about 3.5 stops slower than the safe shutter speed (I considered 1/80s as the safe shutter speed for 70mm).

-Well, that’s all about the 30 minutes A7 Mk II hands-on session.
-Want to know more about the A7 Mk II?
-Follow me at the links below as I will give the full review for A7 Mk II soon.
-The A7 Mk II body only and A7 Mk II with SEL2870 kit lens are selling at SGD 2,149 and SGD 2,549 respectively in Singapore.
+Well, that’s all about the 30 minutes Sony A7 Mk II hands-on session.
+The A7 Mk II body only and A7 Mk II with SEL2870 kit lens are selling at SGD 2,149 and SGD 2,549 in Singapore.

-Hope you enjoyed the reading and let me know if you are tempted to grab the new A7 Mk II as your new gear.
+I hope you enjoyed the reading, and let me know if you are tempted to grab the new A7 Mk II as your new gear.
 Cheers 😉